 When you travel to Italy, you should live as the Italians do.
 And that means embracing la dolce vita.
 La dolce vita translates to “the sweet life” — and Italians truly know how to make life sweet.
 Here are a few ways you can embrace it during your cruise.

 Take Coffee Seriously

 Italians love coffee, and they do it better than almost anyone else.
-When you’re in Italy, take coffee seriously.
-Learn the phrase “Un caffè, per favore” before you depart.
-Order your coffee and stand while you drink it - most cafes charge almost triple if you sit at a table.
+So, when you’re in Italy, use phrases like “un caffè, per favore”.
+Order your coffee and stand while you drink it (most cafes charge almost triple if you sit at a table).
 Drink slowly, but don’t linger.
 It should only take a few minutes to enjoy an espresso.

 If you want milk, order a caffè latte (espresso with hot milk) or a cappuccino (espresso and steamed milk with foam).
-However, Italians only take milk with their coffees in the morning.
-If you want to experience authentic Italian coffee culture, only order a cappuccino before ten in the morning.
-In the afternoon and evening, it’s common practice to only have espresso - Italians believe hot milk after a meal will disrupt the digestion process.
+Keep in mind, though, that Italians only take milk with their coffees in the morning.
+If you want to experience authentic Italian coffee culture, then order a cappuccino, but do it before 10:00 a.m.
+In the afternoon and evening, it’s common practice to only have espresso, as Italians believe hot milk after a meal will disrupt the digestion process.